Access (age 25 and over) and Second-Degree Checklist

 Step 4: Check In

-All new students must check into the College before they can attend orientation or begin classes.
-At check-in, you will get your student ID, parking pass, and keys to your room if you are living on campus, and take care of all other campus business.
-(If you need a parking pass, please bring your driver’s license, proof of insurance, and car registration with you when you come to check-in.)
+All new students must check in to the College before they can attend orientation or begin classes.
+This is where you will get your student ID, obtain your parking pass, get the keys to your room if you are living on campus, and take care of all other campus business.
+(If you need a parking pass, please bring your Driver’s License, proof of insurance, and car registration with you when you come to check in.)

-At orientation, you will receive your official class schedule, meet faculty and staff, and learn about LC's academic policies and procedures.
-You'll also meet other new Access and Second Degree students.
+At orientation, you will receive your official class schedule, meet with campus offices and faculty and staff, and learn about LC's academic policies and procedures.
+You'll also meet and interact with other new students!

 Questions?
 Please contact us at firstname.lastname@example.org or call Academic and Career Services at 434.544.8419.